2025 Toledo Rockets football team

-The 2025 Toledo Rockets football team represents the University of Toledo in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The Rockets are led by Jason Candle in his tenth year as the head coach.
-The Rockets play home games at the Glass Bowl, located in Toledo, Ohio.
+The 2025 Toledo Rockets football team represented the University of Toledo in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The team played their home games at the Glass Bowl, located in Toledo, Ohio.
+The Rockets were led by 10th-year head coach Jason Candle during the regular season.
+In early December, Robert Weiner was named interim head coach for the Boca Raton Bowl after Candle left the program to become head coach at UConn.

+The Toledo Rockets drew an average home attendance of 21,199, the 94th-highest of all NCAA Division I FBS football teams.

 Preseason

 The MAC Football Kickoff was held on Thursday, July 24, 2025 at the Ford Field in Detroit, Michigan from 9:00 am EDT to 1:30 pm EDT.

 Preseason polls

 Coaches Poll

 On July 24 the MAC announced the preseason coaches' poll.